basho/basho_docs/content/riak/ts/1.3.0/using/planning.md

   * `'m'` - minutes
   * `'s'` - seconds

+A general guideline to get you started if you are not sure how best to structure your partition key is: make the first field a class or type of data and the second field a specific instance(s) of the class/type.

 #### Local Key

 The local key comes after the partition key.
-It **must first contain the same fields in the same order** as the partition key.
+It must first contain the same fields in the same order as the partition key.
 This ensures that the same fields determining your data's partition also dictate the sorting of the data within that partition.

 The local key may also contain additional fields so long as they come after the fields present in the partition key.
+For example:

 ```sql
    PRIMARY KEY (